ucsb-cs48/s20/_lectures/lect13.md

   * No repeats until everyone has taken a turn
 * Use the rest of the time as you see fit.

-# Review Kanban board / PRS
+# Review Kanban board / PRs

 One member of team share Kanban board on screen
 * Go over the "In-Progress" column; does it reflect reality?